Last Updated: October 30, 2024

 Scott stayed in Orlando until 1993, at which point he started working for ESPN for the first time.
 He began his career with the network by working with ESPN2 and appeared on shows like "SportsSmash" and "SportsNight."
 He then slowly moved up the ranks, eventually earning a place in the "SportsCenter."

 In 2002, Scott became the studio host for "NBA on ESPN."
-Six years later, he had become the lead host for the show.
+Six years later, he became the lead host for the show.
 During this period, he also started working with ABC, also covering the NBA.
 During the late 90s and 2000s, he became widely known for hosting the NBA finals, which included one-on-one interviews with Michael Jordan.

 In 2006, ESPN started producing "Monday Night Football," and Scott was called out to provide on-site coverage.
 His other NFL shows included "NFL Primetime," "Sunday NFL Countdown," and others.
 In addition, Scott was known for hosting the MLB playoffs in 1995 for ESPN.
-Outside of television, Stuart wrote a column called "Holla" for "ESPN the Magazine."
+Outside of television, Stuart wrote a column called "Holla" for "ESPN The Magazine."
 He also interviewed figures like Tiger Woods and Bill Clinton during his time as a reporter.
 Scott also hosted reality TV shows like "Stump the Schwab," "Teammates," and "Dream Job."
 He was also known for hosting a single episode of "America's Funniest Home Videos" called "AFV: Sports Edition."

 Relationships